petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 ## Replacing the Web Content Structure Permissions

-The `ContentStructures_PUT_Permissions_ById.sh` cURL script uses the `PUT` HTTP method with the `ContentStructure` service to replace the original web content structure permission.
+The `ContentStructures_PUT_Permissions_ById.sh` cURL script uses the `PUT` HTTP method with the `ContentStructure` service to replace the original structure permission.
 This script includes the `DELETE` and `VIEW` permissions for the Power User role.

 | Method | Service            | Endpoint                                                    |
 |:-------|:-------------------|:------------------------------------------------------------|